 Accumulation of Demerit Points

-The demerit points will accumulate and can negatively effect your drivers license.
+The demerit points will accumulate and can negatively affect your driver’s license.
 Once you have received 3 or more demerit points, the Nevada DMV will mail you a written notification.
 If you have from 3-11 points, you can have 3 points removed by attending and passing a traffic safety course.
 The Nevada Department of Motor Vehicles must first approve of the safety course.
 However, the court will not remove points from your record, if the course is part of a plea agreement.

 12 Points in 12 Months